cherrisimo/oekolopoly-rl/README.md

 * `--algo`: specifies the algorithm to be executed
 * `--env`: name of environment
 * `-f`: save agent to desired folder.
 If not defined, `logs` is used as the default path, therefore it's an optional paramater.
-* `--tensorboard-log tensorboard-log`: save data about training to later generate a graph
+* `--tensorboard-log tensorboard-log`: save data about training to later generate a graph.
+[See this section.](https://github.com/cherrisimo/oekolopoly-rl#generate-graphs)

 ### Train a certain agent more: